nickpoison/astsa/astsa_build/README.md

 We won't always push the latest version of the package to CRAN, but [the latest working version of the package will always be at Github](https://github.com/nickpoison/astsa/).

+* The [ROAD MAP](https://nickpoison.github.io/) is a good place to start to find all the links to the webpages for the texts and some help on using R for time series analysis.

 * See the [NEWS for further details about the state of the package, how to install the latest version, and the changelog](https://github.com/nickpoison/astsa/blob/master/NEWS.md).